-“Cottees” is situated in the walled market town
+“Cottees” were originally situated in the walled market town

 of Wareham in Dorset, England. ...

 The town of Wareham was granted a civic charter in 1211 by King

 John for weekly markets and an annual Fair and in 1703 Queen Anne

 granted Wareham more Fairs.